sajal2692/ReactND_Readable/README.md

 To run the application:

-- First, start the Backend Server:
+- First, start the backend server:
   1. ```cd api-server```
   2. ```npm install```
   3. ```npm start```